u1roh/impl-converter-helper-rs/README.md

-# Helper Macro Library to Implement Converters
+# Helper macro library for implementing converters

 This crate is a declarative macro library to help you implement the `From` or `TryFrom` trait for your type.